 - Online quotes – get immediate visa quotes.

 - Courier your passport to Bogotá to get the visa in your passport.

 - Competitive price compared to other visa services.

 The Medellin Guru visa service partnership was launched in March 2019.
-And in the first 14 months, 214 visas were successfully received by clients.
-Also, this visa agency provides services for renewing a U.S. passport, obtaining a visa stamp in your passport and extending a tourist visa.
+And in 32 months, 492 visas have been successfully received by clients:

 Medellin Guru’s Comprehensive Visa and Passport Series

 The Colombian visa changes that went into effect in mid-December 2017 were significant.
 So, on the Medellin Guru site, we have a comprehensive series of visa articles that are kept up-to-date and should answer most visa questions.
 These articles include:

 - Colombia Visa Guide: Ultimate Guide How to Get a Colombian Visa